-This Agreement shall apply to all employees of the Employer engaged in the classifications listed in Schedule "A" hereof, on all work in the Province of British Columbia and the Yukon Territory and shall be binding on the Employer and the Union and their respective successors and assigns.
+This Agreement shall apply to all employees of the Employer, except office staff, superintendents, surveyors, soil testing and monitoring, and those excluded by the Labour Relations Code, on all work in the Province of British Columbia and the Yukon Territory and shall be binding on the Employer and the Union and their respective successors and assigns.

-Notwithstanding the foregoing, on that work covered by the Heavy Construction Agreement; Steel Erection Agreement; Hydraulic Dredging Agreement; Road Building Industry Standard Agreement and/or the Mainline Pipeline Agreement of the Pipe Line Contractors Association of Canada, such work shall be performed under the conditions set out in the aforementioned Agreements.
+Notwithstanding the foregoing, on that work covered by the Mainline Pipeline Agreement of the Pipe Line Contractors Association of Canada, such work shall be performed under the conditions set out in the aforementioned Agreement.